xyu/secure-db-connection/readme.txt

 1. Symlink or copy the `db.php` file from the `/wp-content/plugins/secure-db-connection/lib/` directory to the `/wp-content/` directory.
 1. Set the relevant defines in your `wp-config.php` file.

+== Screenshots ==

+1. An at a glance item is added showing the status of the MySQL connection when this plugin is activated.
+If the connection is encrypted the SSL version and cipher used will also be shown.

 == Changelog ==

 = 1.0 =